-Selected under the 2019 FOA, the Webber Ditch Company was awarded a \$3.3 million cooperative grant for piping approximately 4.24 miles of existing earthen irrigation canal.
+Selected under the 2019 NOFO, the Webber Ditch Company was awarded a \$3.3 million cooperative grant for piping approximately 4.24 miles of existing earthen irrigation canal.
 The pipeline will consist of buried PVC pipe.
 This will result in a salt load reduction of approximately 2,066 tons annually at a cost effectiveness of \$59.99 per ton.
-The cooperative agreement was executed in July 2020.
-Construction will begin in 2023 and completed September 30, 2025.
+On August 30, 2024 Webber Ditch Company submitted a performance report requesting to de-scope the project and close out this agreement with out beginning construction.
+This would result in zero salt savings for this project